Terrell Miller (footballer)

 Terrell Christopher Ashley Miller (born 16 December 1994) is a footballer who plays for Redbridge as a left winger.

 Born in England, he represented Montserrat at international level.

 Club career

-Miller has played for Peterborough United, Stevenage, Brentford, Northwood, Carshalton Athletic, Watford, Hemel Hempstead Town, Leverstock Green, Braintree Town, Maidenhead United, Kings Langley, Shoreham and Redbridge.
+Miller has played for Peterborough United, Stevenage, Watford, Hemel Hempstead Town, Leverstock Green, Braintree Town, Maidenhead United, Kings Langley, Shoreham and Redbridge.

 In July 2015 he made a five-minute substitute appearance as a triallist for Scottish club Partick Thistle, in a friendly match.

 International career

 He made his international debut for Montserrat in 2012, and competed in 2012 Caribbean Cup qualification.